mocks-server/website/docs/get-started-intro.md

 ## The project

-This project provides a mock server that can simulate multiple API behavior.
+This project provides a mock server that can simulate multiple API behaviors.
 It can be added as a dependency of your project, and started simply running an NPM command.

 It is simple and easy out-of-the-box, but very powerful and customizable using plugins.